 Engaging a Fiscal Sponsor allows you to apply for foundation grants available only to non profits and to offer individual donors a tax deduction for their donation to your project.

-It also gives your donors the option of gifting appreciated stocks to your project.
-For an explanation and examples, click here.
+It also gives your donors the option of gifting appreciated stocks to your project, giving them enormous tax benefits, the opposite of cashing in their stock, which incurs heavy taxes.
 For details on this process, contact J.P.
 Cummins, First Vice President/Investments at Janney Montgomery Scott, LLC.
 JCummins@janney.com